e-roy/fmp-node-wrapper/packages/api/README.md

 ## Type Safety

-The library provides full TypeScript support with comprehensive type definitions:
+The library provides full TypeScript support with comprehensive type definitions included in the main package:

 ```typescript
 import { Quote, MarketCap, IncomeStatement } from 'fmp-node-api';